Senither/Truer-bot/readme.md

 And that's it.

+### Another Dumb Bot

+For another dumb bot, check out [Smiler](https://github.com/Senither/Smiler-bot), the bot that replies with a smiley face to everything.

 ### License

 Truer bot is open-sourced software licensed uder the [WTFPL](license.md) license, just do what the fuck you want to.